motey/arkserver/README.md

 ### GameUserSettings.ini

 Example [GameUserSettings.ini](https://pastebin.com/Td24Ku2E)

-You GameUserSettings.ini must contain the following or it will be overwritten.
+Your GameUserSettings.ini must contain the following or it will be overwritten:

 ```
 [/Script/ShooterGame.ShooterGameUserSettings]